新加坡华语资料库

 Noun

-A traditional Malay upper garment worn by women, with mid-length sleeves and a semi-circular collar.
+A traditional Malay upper garment worn by women, with mid-length sleeves, and which opens at the front.

 由来